-Depending on your personality and other factors, you may find it difficult to ask for a review.
-Maybe you feel like asking for a review is being too pushy, or you believe that if the customer feels like they’ve received exemplary service, then they should go ahead and leave a review, without you asking.
+Depending on your personality and other factors, you may find it difficult to ask for online reviews.
+It might be that you feel that asking for reviews on Google or Facebook is being too pushy.
+Or maybe, you believe that if a customer felt like they received great service, then they should go ahead and leave a review, without you needing to ask.

 Once armed with this tool, you’ll then need to employ it for maximum effectiveness.
 Although some of the review platforms frown on requesting reviews, we believe that it’s in a business owner’s best interest to be 100% proactive in your approach.